SAP/luigi/docs/navigation-advanced.md

 In all these cases, the parameter is automatically replaced by the real value.

-### Node parameters
+### Dynamic Node parameters

-You can use node parameters to build the **viewUrl** and pass them to the micro frontend specified in the navigation node selected in the navigation path.
+You can use dynamic node parameters to build the **viewUrl** and pass them to the micro frontend specified in the navigation node selected in the navigation path.

 You can specify them in the main application URL, similarly to URL query parameters with a specific prefix.
 The prefix is `~` by default, but you can reconfigure it using the global **nodeParamPrefix** setting.